cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Stall Current (n):** quantitative measure of a motor's potential to release magic smoke, either from itself or from other electrically connected things~Richard Wallace

 **Stall Torque (n):** quantitative measure of a motor's capability to twist things until they break~Richard Wallace

+**Stand Scouting (v):** The action of taking copious notes about the bottom half of an event's teams before covering the papers with a spilled beverage, pizza sauce, and/or chocolate.~Taylor

 **Stop Build Day (n):** A day that is 45 days after teams start building their robots and 63 days before all teams have stopped.~Nemo